-Aim (500 characters maximum) Reference Target group Description (500 characters maximum) Is this target Data source Baseline year Baseline data Yearly milestones Commentary on milestones/targets (500 characters maximum) number collaborative?
+Aim (500 characters maximum) Reference Target group Description Is this target Data source Baseline year Baseline data Yearly mile stones Commentary on milestones/targets (500 characters maximum) · number · collaborative?
 2020-21 2021-22 2022-23 2023-24 2024-25 To reduce the attainment gap between disabled and mature students and non-disabled, mature students.
 PTS_1 Multiple The intention of this aim is to reduce the attainment gap for good degree outcomes for the intersection of diasbled and mature students.
-No Other data source 2017-18 30.00pp 25.00рр 20.00pp 15.00pp 8.00pp 0.00рр This target has been set from an internal data source and the milestones will also be measured using this internal data.
+No Other data source 2017-18 30.00рр 25.00рр 20.00рр 15.00pp 8.00pp 0.00рр This target has been set from an internal data source and the milestones will also be measured using this internal data.
 To progressively improve attainment of good degree outcomes for students with a disability PTS_2 Disabled The intention of this aim is to improve degree outcomes for students with a disability to 50% achieving good degree outcomes by 2024/25.
-The data source for this target is internal attainment data of good degree outcomes.
-No Other data source 2017-18 20% 30% 35% 40% 45% This target has been set from an internal data source and the milestones will also be measured using this internal data.
-To improve the gap in continuation between those not known to be disabled compared with disabled.
+The data source for this target in internal attainment data of good degree outcomes.
+No Other data source 2017-18 20% 30% 35% 40% 45% 50% This target has been set from an internal data source and the milestones will also be measured using this internal data.
+To improve the gap in continuation between those not known to be diasbled compared with disabled.
 PTS_3 Disabled The intention of this aim is to improve continuation rates for those students with a declared disability.
-No The access and participation dataset 2016-17 7.00рр 4.00pp 4.00pp 4.00pp 2.00pp 1.00pp NA .
-To improve the proportion of students in POLAR4 quintiles 1&2 studying on a level 6 course who attain good outcomes (first and 2.1s) PTS_4 Low Participation Neighbourhood (LPN) The intention of this aim is to progressively improve the success of students from LPNs No Other data source 2018-19 51% 15.00pp 55% 60% 65% 70% College data - small cohorts <30 students [Pls delete 15.00pp] To improve the gap in continuation between students in POLAR4 quintile 1 compared to quintile 4 PTS_5 Low Participation Neighbourhood (LPN) The intention of this aim is to progressively improve the success of students from LPNs No The access and participation dataset 2016-17 15pp 12.00 10.00 5.00 0.00 PTS_6 PTS_7 PTS_8 - - PTS_9 PTS_10
+No The access and participation dataset 2016-17 7.00pp 4.00pp 4.00pp 4.00pp 2.00pp 1.00pp NA To improve the gap in continuation between students in POLAR4 quintiles 1 and 2 in comparison with quintiles 3, 4 and 5.
+PTS_4 Low Participation Neighbourhood (LPN) The intention of this aim it to progressively improve this gap in continuation in Petroc's student population No The access and participation dataset 2016-17 20.00pp 15.00pp 12.00pp 10.00pp 8.00pp 5.00pp NA PTS_5 PTS_6 PTS_7 PTS_8